nshutielise/loan-approval-rwanda/Readme.txt

 - Credit scoring & analytics teams

 ### Additional Use:
-Bank clients can use this simulation to **pre-evaluate their own eligibility** before applying — reducing in-branch time and unnecessary paperwork.
+Bank clients can use this simulation to **pre-evaluate their own eligibility** before applying â€” reducing in-branch time and unnecessary paperwork.

 ---